bvandewe/CML-Cloud-Manager/docs/observability/tracing.md

 # Distributed Tracing Instrumentation Guide

-This guide covers how to implement distributed tracing in the Starter App using OpenTelemetry.
+This guide covers how to implement distributed tracing in the Cml Cloud Manager using OpenTelemetry.

 ## Table of Contents